nutanix/kubectl-karbon/README.md

 This tools never stored the password.
 You can use the `KARBON_PASSWORD` env variable otherwise it should be provided in an interactive way.

+## SSH option

+During login, allow SSH key and cert retrieval.
+The key and cert can be added to the running ssh-agent (`--ssh-agent`) or saved in file inside the ~/.ssh/ directory (`--ssh-file`).

 ## Kubie mode

 Allows full integration with the excellent [Kubie tool](https://blog.sbstp.ca/introducing-kubie/) who has support for split configuration files, meaning it can load Kubernetes contexts from multiple files.
-When this mode is active each kubeconfig file is stored as an independent file in the kubie-path directoy (default `~/.kube/kubie/cluster_name.yaml`)
+When this mode is active (`--kubie`) each kubeconfig file is stored as an independent file in the kubie-path directoy (default `~/.kube/kubie/cluster_name.yaml`)

 ## Building From Source